monsoonmaelstrom/book2/book2.md

 “What?”

-“Nothing,” I say waving the question away.
+“Nothing,” I say, waving the question away.
 “Just an old line from a bedtime story.”

 ----